bandpooja/BART_code_summarization/README.md

 ## Evaluation
 We used BLUE(BiLingual evaluation understudy), and ROGUE(Metric for Evaluation of Translation with Explicit ORdering) score to evaluate the performance of the model.

+## Flow of the project
+Different folders hold code for different sections of the pipeline.
+Experiment folder- The wrappers to use the pipeline to train the Hierarchical Code Summarization Model and Multilingual summarization model
+Flow folder- It holds the flow of hierarchical and multilingual model
+  - Hierarchical folder- A class with all the functionalities of a Heirarchical Summarization model.
+Objects of this class provide functionality like train, prediction and  evalution,making it worthy of being called a model.
+  - Mulitlingual- A class with all the functionalities of a multilingual Summarization model.Objects of this class provide functionality like train, prediction and      evalution,making it worthy of being called a model.
+  - metrices - to compute metrices score like bleu and rogue.
+Models folder- It contains two huggingface model one is BERT for classification and another is BART for sumarization.